Western Australia Travel Guide

 Cable Beach, Broome © WA Tourism

-The true richness of Western Australia lies in its huge mineral deposits - gold, diamonds, iron ore, bauxite, nickel, natural gas and oil lie under the ground and provide employment for much of the population.
-The goldfields of Kalgoorlie still produce a couple of thousand of ounces of gold a day.
+The true richness of Western Australia lies in its huge mineral deposits: gold, diamonds, iron ore, bauxite, nickel, natural gas and oil provide employment for much of the population.
+The goldfields of Kalgoorlie still produce a couple of thousand ounces of gold a day.
 The young and vital state capital, Perth, was built on the mineral wealth of the state and offers a leisurely lifestyle centred on its lovely beaches for its large immigrant population.

 Become our Western Australia Travel Expert

 We are looking for contributors for our Western Australia travel guide.
 If you are a local, a regular traveller to Western Australia or a travel professional with time to contribute and answer occasional forum questions, please contact us.